3 ways to manage feature requests

 The best way to keep feature requests in one place is to set up a centralized repository.
 Whether a feature request is received via a support ticket or found on social media, it should be aggregated into a centralized location where product managers can determine if it’s worth incorporating into the product backlog for future development processes.

 There are several tools that you can use to organize feature requests:

 Example Google Sheet – Source: Amoeboids

-Google Sheets, Smartsheet or other shared spreadsheets are a quick and easy way to aggregate feature requests across teams.
-In addition, product managers can add fields to count the number of times that a request was made, record the source of the feature request or any other data points that may be useful for managing them.
+Google Sheets, Smartsheet or other shared spreadsheets are a quick and easy way to collect feature requests across most teams.
+They provide a semi-organized place where product managers can add fields to count the number of times that a request was made, use their own feature requests tracking mechanism to record the source or any other data points that may be useful for managing them.

-The problem with using spreadsheets is that they can quickly become unwieldy and difficult to manage over time.
+The problem with using spreadsheets is that someone has to manage feature requests manually, and the file can quickly grow to be unwieldy and difficult to manage over time.
 While it may be possible to filter and sort data, spreadsheets aren’t typically designed to handle large or overly complex data sets.

 Starter Solution: Trello

 Trello is a versatile tool that’s well-suited for managing feature requests.
 Customer feature requests could be added as a column to a product sprint board or a separate Trello board could organize feature requests into columns based on their viability or other attributes.
 Public Trello boards can also help encourage other users to send and vote on ideas.